Chronic pain

 Chronic Pain is Not Imaginary

 Though chronic pain can be addressed psychologically, this does not imply that the pain is imaginary.
-In fact, brain imaging studies have repeatedly demonstrated that chronic pain is real, complex, and clearly reflected in imaging studies.
+Brain imaging studies have repeatedly demonstrated that chronic pain is real, complex, and reflected in imaging studies.

 Pain is often the result of learned neural pathways in the brain.
 And just as pain can be learned, it can also be unlearned.
 The most effective method to “unlearn” chronic pain is Pain Reprocessing Therapy, otherwise known as PRT.